ArcBees/Arcbees-Archetypes/archetypes/README.md

 * [GWTP Google Group](https://groups.google.com/forum/?fromgroups#!forum/gwt-platform) - Ask for help here.

 ##ArcheTypes in this Project
-* Follow the links for the desired archetype below for project creation instructions.
+Create a project from a project template called an Archetype.
+Follow the links below for instructions.

 * [Eclipse Maven Import Instructions](http://c.gwt-examples.com/home/maven/ide-import/eclipse) - How to import a Maven project into Eclipse.
 * [IDEA Maven Import Instructions](http://c.gwt-examples.com/home/maven/ide-import/intellij-idea) - How to import a Maven project into IntelliJ IDEA.